Sg108/data_engineer_assessment/README.md

 - **Deliverable:**
   - Write necessary python and sql scripts
-  - Place your scripts in `sql/` and `scripts/`
+  - Place your scripts in `src/`
   - The scripts should take the initial json to your final, normalized schema when executed
   - Clearly document how to run your script, dependencies, and how it integrates with your database.

-**Tech Stack:**

-- Python (include a `requirements.txt`)
-  Use **MySQL** and SQL for all database work
-- You may use any CLI or GUI for development, but the final changes must be submitted as python/ SQL scripts
-- **Do not** use ORM migrations—write all SQL by hand

 ---

 ## Submission Guidelines

 - Edit the section to the bottom of this README with your solutions and instructions for each section at the bottom.
-- Place all scripts/code in their respective folders (`sql/`, `scripts/`, etc.)
 - Ensure all steps are fully **reproducible** using your documentation
+- DO NOT MAKE THE REPOSITORY PUBLIC.
+ANY CANDIDATE WHO DOES IT WILL BE AUTO REJECTED.
-- Create a new private repo and invite the reviewer https://github.com/mantreshjain
+- Create a new private repo and invite the reviewer https://github.com/mantreshjain and https://github.com/siddhuorama

 ---